publitas/docs/source/js.md

 ```

 Using the `setProductAction(action [, onOpen[, onClose[, callOriginal[, index]]]])` you can specify a custom action when the user clicks on a product on the Viewer. `action` needs to be a function.
-It will receive the an array of products that belong to the clicked hotspot as an argument.
+It will receive an array of products that belong to the clicked hotspot as an argument.
 Products have the following properties:

 | Property      | Type        | Description         |